vippsas/vipps-developers/common-topics/api-keys.md

 ## Historical note

-Vipps has previously had separate API keys for each API product, and a set of API keys were directly linked to one sale unit.
-This meant that customers needed to keep track of multiple API keys, and that access to a new API required a new sale unit.
+Vipps has previously had separate API keys for each API product, and a set of API keys were directly linked to one sales unit.
+This meant that customers needed to keep track of multiple API keys, and that access to a new API required a new sales unit.
 The API keys for Vipps eCom v1 and v2 APIs have been “upgraded” to include the same APIs as Vipps API.
 The `Vipps-API` product also includes some _legacy_ APIs, such as _eCom API v1_ _Signup and Login_.

 If you are still using a legacy API, you should upgrade as soon as possible.